Chris McCausland: Television

 In July 2022, Channel 4 announced McCausland would present a four-part travelogue series, provisionally titled The Wonders of the World I Can't See.
 The series aired in June and July 2023.

 In April 2023, he was a contestant in the reality television series Scared of the Dark.
 In December 2023, he was a contestant on Richard Osman's House of Games.

 In March 2024, he featured in series 13, episode 5 of Not Going Out, "Train".
 On 29 June 2024, his Saturday morning chatshow The Chris McCausland Show premiered on ITV1.

 In September 2024, McCausland competed in the twenty-second series of BBC's Strictly Come Dancing, where he was partnered by professional dancer Dianne Buswell.
 He is the first blind contestant to appear on the show.
 In week 3 the couple danced a jive to the "Wayne's World Theme" and scored 30 points; in week 4 they danced a salsa to "Down Under" and again scored 30 points; and in week 5 they danced a waltz to "You'll Never Walk Alone" and scored 35 points.
 The couple became the 100th Strictly couple to perform in Blackpool.
 In the semi-finals they danced a Charleston and a Viennese Waltz, the latter of which scored 36 points.
 They were ultimately announced as the series winners.
+In May 2025, the couple's waltz - which featured a passage of McCausland walking unaided and unsighted - won the British Academy Television Award for Memorable Moment at the 2025 British Academy Television Awards.

 On 23 December 2024, it was announced that McCausland would deliver the annual Channel 4 alternative Christmas message, on Christmas Day, in which he would appeal for an end to discrimination against disabled people.

-In May 2025, the couple's waltz - which featured a passage of McCausland walking unaided and unsighted - won the British Academy Television Award for Memorable Moment at the 2025 British Academy Television Awards.

 He appeared as a panelist on The Big Fat Quiz of the Year in 2024, paired with Maisie Adam.
 Some viewers complained that the quiz featured many visual elements, with little effort made to account for his visual impairment.